shardeum/json-rpc-server/README.md

 `/log/api-stats-reset` this endpoint trigger the reseting of data that hold api perf stats.

-`/log/txs` this endpoint return the txs it has been made through rpc server
+`/log/txs` this endpoint return the txs it has been made through rpc server.
+This endpoint support dynmaic pagination. i.e `/log/txs?max=30&page=9`.
+Default values are `1000` for `max` and `0` for page.

 `/log/cleanLogDB` this endpoint wipe the db holding the tx data